KTheXIII/embedded_system/Assembly/README.md

 ## Assembler and Programmer

 [avra](https://github.com/Ro5bert/avra) can be use as assembler.
-But you'll need to include defintions for different chips.
-Check [AVR repo](https://github.com/DarkSector/AVR) for defintions.
-If you have Atmel Studio already you can just use the generated defintions.
+But you'll need to include definitions for different chips.
+Check [AVR repo](https://github.com/DarkSector/AVR) for definitions.
+If you have Atmel Studio already you can just use the generated definitions.

 [avrdude](https://www.nongnu.org/avrdude/) can be use for programming the chip.
-You can also use avrdude that's included in arduino.
+You can also use avrdude that's included in Arduino.

 ## Resources